 The COVID-19 pandemic has caused stock markets worldwide to lose significant value and impacted economic activity worldwide, and it is possible that the pandemic will continue to cause a prolonged global economic crisis or recession.
-According to the International Energy Agency, with the recovery of the world economy in 2021, demand for electricity is expected to rebound in 2021, following a decline in 2020 due to the measures taken against COVID-19.
+According to the International Energy Agency, following a decline in 2020 due to the measures taken against COVID-19, demand for electricity has rebounded in 2021 driven by the recovery of the world economy, and is anticipated to continue growing through 2022 to 2024.
 However, significant challenges remain for economies around the world.
 Uncertainties continue to persist with regard to the strength of recovery from the COVID-19 pandemic.
 There is no assurance that the Group's supply chains for fuel, raw materials, goods and other commodities, including without limitation, coal, gas, equipment and spares will not continue to be affected as a result of restrictions of movement of people and goods imposed by governments worldwide and any such restriction may affect the Group's operations.
 In addition, the Group has faced and may continue to face delays associated with the collection of receivables from its customers as a result of such restrictions or economic slowdown caused by COVID-19 which may adversely affect the Group's cashflows.
 The COVID-19 pandemic has affected the take-up and demand for certain of the Group's developments arising from disruptions to overall economic activity and may continue to have an adverse impact on such developments or on other aspects of the Group's Urban business.
+More recently, there has been a global surge in COVID-19 cases due to the emergence of new variants amidst vulnerable public health systems, and there can be no assurance that the Group's power plants across its international operations will be able to continue operations whether at reduced levels or at all, if the situation continues or worsens.
 Looking ahead, the emergence of new COVID-19 variants and potential new waves of outbreaks pose potential risks of protracted economic recovery.
-The successful development of COVID-19 vaccines from late 2020 is a major milestone.
-However, supply and distribution constraints have limited the effectiveness of the vaccines and there is no assurance as to the long-term effectiveness of the vaccines in bringing the pandemic under control.
+Notwithstanding the successful development of COVID-19 vaccines from late 2020 and ongoing roll-out of vaccination programmes, there is no assurance that supply and distribution constraints will not arise nor as to the long-term effectiveness of the vaccines in bringing the pandemic under control.
 Any of the aforementioned factors, if materialised, may have an adverse effect on the Group's operating results, businesses, assets, financial condition, performance or prospects although at this point, the long-term impact of COVID-19 on the Group's results remains uncertain.